Indonesia is a country rich in culture and full of spectacular natural views and landscapes that will stay with you forever.

 This Hindu temple is perched on top of an outcrop and is famous for its spectacular sunsets and picturesque views.
 It can only be accessed during low tide and therefore it’s best to check the times before going there.
 Legend has it that couples should refrain from going there together as it could be unlucky!
 The Tanah Lot temple is one of Bali’s most important landmarks and watching the sunset here is definitely something you don’t want to miss.

 Bali is an island in Indonesia that you would want to explore more.
-See: 7 Best Value Hotels in Bali to Relax for the ultimate travel experience in Bali
+Check out the 7 Best Value Hotels in Bali to Relax for the ultimate travel experience in Bali.

 3. Hike an Active Volcano!